 The main components of the Engage Cohort Study include:

 - A multi-site longitudinal study in Vancouver, Toronto and Montreal.

-- A multi-site cross-sectional study in Vancouver, Toronto and Montreal: The study aims to measure prevalent and recent infections of HIV and other sexually transmitted and blood-borne infections (STBBIs) among gbMSM populations of these major Canadian cities.
-This will allow researchers to assess variations across regions and conduct detailed analyses linking prevention efforts to health outcomes.
+- A quantitative and biomedical component that measures prevalent and recent infections of HIV and other sexually transmitted and blood-borne infections (STBBIs) among GBM populations of these major Canadian cities.
+This will allow researchers to assess variations across regions over time and conduct detailed analyses linking prevention efforts to health outcomes.